stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

+## Stealify Polyglot ECMAScript Tooling.
+Run Convert Integrate ECMAScript

+- language-integration-tooling
+  - stealify-ecmascript-php (run php as js);
+  - stealify-ecmascript-python (run python js);
+  - stealify-ecmascript-go (run go js);
+  - stealify-ecmascript-java (run java as js);
+  - stealify-ecmascript-graalvm-truffle-adapter (run stealify-ecmascript-ast's inside graalvm);

 ## Stealify lower the barrier of using v8::Isolates
-Cloudflare and other big companys are using them already but there exists no opensource Equivalent at present so stealify fills the gap.
-And Changes its mission from.

-Software Encapsulation to fast isolates SDK +
+Cloudflare and other big companys are using them already but there exists no opensource Equivalent at present so stealify fills the gap. with the offered Software Encapsulation Tooling including fast isolates SDK.

 # Stealify should get a Collection of Tooling Best Practices to Create and Reuse Software
 It Includes a V8::Isolates SDK to create ECMAScript written System Tooling as single file binary.
 For Example our Installer for the SDK is build with the SDK + ECMAScript.